Lance Krall: Career

 Krall co-wrote the feature The Layover, with fellow It's Always Sunny in Philadelphia writer, David Hornsby.
 The film, directed by William H. Macy and starring Alexandra Daddario and Kate Upton, was released in 2017.

 In 2016, Krall co-founded Picture It Productions, a television production company based in Atlanta, Georgia, specializing in developing television shows based on real life stories from the South, as well as developing Atlanta-based talent.
 In its first two years, Picture It has sold six scripted shows to various broadcast, cable, and streaming platforms, including Fox, CBS, ABC, PopTV, and pocket.watch.
 In 2019, Picture It entered into a two-year first look deal with CBS TV Studios.

+In 2021, Krall joined Dagger, an Atlanta full-service creative agency, as VP, Group Creative Director.
+In 2022, the agency launched Dagger Originals, a TV development company, adding Head of TV to Krall’s title.
+The endeavor reunited Krall with Tara Ochs, Head of Development for Dagger Originals, who launched Picture It Productions in 2016.
+During Picture it Production’s four-year run, the pair worked with producers such as Jerry Bruckheimer, Laurence Fishburne and Drew Barrymore, as well as CBS Studios.

 Lance Krall also holds a third degree black belt in Tae Kwon Do and was ranked 6th in the nation in 1992.
 As a trainer, Krall coached several Junior Olympic gold medalists.
 In November 2005, Krall appeared as the karate instructor during Michael and Dwight's match in "The Fight" episode of The Office.
 He repeated the role in Junior Salesman in 2013.